Why Angle Bisectors Meet at One Point

 Prerequisites: angle-bisect-proof · Difficulty: beginner

-The angle bisectors of a triangle's three angles all pass through the same point.
-This special point is called the incenter.
+The angle bisectors of a triangle's three angles all pass through one point — the incenter .

 An angle bisector is a ray that divides an angle into two equal parts.